Here are a few things you can do to improve your WordPress security:

-1. Update all the things
+1. Update everything

 Every new release of WordPress contains patches and fixes that address real or potential vulnerabilities.
 If you don’t keep your website updated with the latest version of WordPress, you could be leaving yourself open to attacks.

-Many hackers will intentionally target older versions of WordPress with known security issues, so keep an eye on your Dashboard notification area and don’t ignore those ‘Please update now’ messages.
+Many hackers will intentionally target older versions of WordPress with known security issues, so keep an eye on your Dashboard notification area and don’t ignore ‘Please update now’ messages.

 The same applies to themes and plugins.
 Make sure you update to the latest versions as they are released.
 If you keep everything up-to-date your site is much less likely to get hacked.

 According to this infographic, around 8% of hacked WordPress websites are down to weak passwords.

 If your WordPress administrator password is anything like ‘letmein’, ‘abc123’, or ‘password’ (all way more common than you might think!), you need to change it to something secure as soon as possible.

 For a password that’s easy to remember but very hard to crack, I recommend coming up with a good password recipe.